Hawaii Governor Didn't Correct False Missile Alert Sooner Because He Didn't Know His Twitter Password - Slashdot

 An anonymous reader shares a WashingtonPost report: Minutes after the Hawaii Emergency Management Agency mistakenly sent a missile alert at 8:07 a.m. on Jan.
 13 -- terrifying residents and visitors across the state -- some officials, such as Rep. Tulsi Gabbard, rushed to Twitter to reassure everyone it was a mistake.
 But one Twitter account was deafeningly silent for 17 minutes: that of Hawaii Gov. David Ige.
 Though Ige was informed by the state's adjutant general that the alert was false two minutes after it was sent, he waited until 8:24 a.m. to tweet, "There is NO missile threat."
 On Monday, after he gave the State of the State address in which he avoided the subject of the missile alert fiasco, reporters demanded an explanation for that long silence.
 Ige's answer: He couldn't log in to Twitter.
 "I have to confess that I don't know my Twitter account log-ons and the passwords, so certainly that's one of the changes that I've made," Ige said.

+Guess he forgot phone #'s to news media as well (Score:5, Insightful)

-Guess he forgot phone #'s to news media as well (Score:4, Insightful)
+Re:Guess he forgot phone #'s to news media as well (Score:4, Insightful)

 It's astonishing that he thinks a simple "I forgot my password, teacher" is a proper excuse for failing to inform people that they're NOT about to be nuked into oblivion!